Selling to different Personality styles

 Get to the point fast

-Tell him what’s in it for him up front
+Tell them what’s in it for them up front

 Learn how to say no

 People buy differently,…so we should sell to them differently try to Determine their type within the first few minutes, Be flexible, Learn to shift.
 Understand your own preferred style and the strengths and weaknesses it brings to the way you sell.
 You have to learn to be flexible if you are going to sell to a wider range of people.
 Work on being more or less assertive and more or less responsive and you will sell to more people.